KonanM/CppProperties/README.md

 **Why would I want to use this feature?**

 * Makes all classes that derive from ps::PropertyContainer easily extensible by new properties.
-* Gives you the decorator pattern for free, which for example makes factories very customiziable.
 * All properties from parent containers can be queried, making things like injecting certain properties super easy.
 You don't have to pass properties along the property hierarchy, to be able to access a property somewhere down the hierarchy.
 * It's very easy to provide custom implementations for certain properties to make things easily testable.
 * Makes it trivial to switch things like a logger - or similar custom classes - at runtime.